Research catalogue

 A Generation at Risk?
 Creativity, PISA 2022, and the Demands of an AI Economy

 Uses PISA 2022 creative thinking results as a warning about capability readiness for an AI-saturated world.
-Creativity must be treated as a measurable, teachable competence — not rhetorical aspiration — built into curriculum, assessment, and proof routines.
+Creativity must be treated as a measurable, teachable competence.

 Labor Markets & the Jobs Wall